 In their strangely formed natural cave, you will find lava beds for each and every one of the Yule lads with their personal belongings.
 It is fun poking around in there looking at all their stuff - as long as they don't come back to find you in their cave - poking around going through their stuff!!

 Inside the cave is a kitchen and you can find their laundry hanging up to dry, so it seems like they just popped out and could be back any minute now.

-You will find a beautiful view-dial by Dimmuborgir parking lot.
+You will find a beautiful view-dial by the Dimmuborgir parking lot.
 Where ever I travel in Iceland, I look for view-dials.
-The designer of this view-dial is Jakob Hálfdanarson, my father-in-law (see my photo below), and it was erected by Náttúruverndarráð (Wildlife Conservation), Skútustaðahreppur rural district and Landgræðslan (Soil Conservation Service of Iceland).
+The designer of this view-dial is Jakob Hálfdanarson, my father-in-law (see my photo below), and it was erected by Náttúruverndarráð (Wildlife Conservation), Skútustaðahreppur rural district and Landgræðslan (Soil Conservation Service of Iceland) in 1990.

 My father-in-law has been making view-dials for decades here in Iceland and before him, his uncle, Jón Víðis, was in the view-dial business, but he designed the first view-dial in Iceland, located at Seltjarnarnes in the Great-Reykjavík area.

 My father-in-law Jakob Hálfdanarson by the view-dial at Dimmuborgir, which he designed

 The view-dial at Dimmuborgir is still so bright and shiny like it has just been erected.
 The harsh weather in Iceland sadly sometimes ruins the chrome on the view-dials, but not here at Dimmuborgir.